alfnielsen/redux-saga-area/README.md

 Sometime some logic in one producer should be use by another.

-For this eac action has the `use` property, which can be call from other producers
+For this the action has the `use` method, which can be call from other producers

 EX: